Wesley Koolhof: Career

-2015-16: Partnership with Middelkoop, First ATP & 11 Challengers titles
+2015–16: Partnership with Middelkoop, First ATP & 11 Challengers titles

-Koolhof won his maiden ATP tour doubles title at the 2016 Sofia Open on indoor hard courts in Bulgaria, partnering compatriot Matwe Middelkoop.
+Koolhof won his maiden ATP tour doubles title at the 2016 Sofia Open on indoor hardcourts in Bulgaria, partnering compatriot Matwe Middelkoop.
 The pair defeated Adil Shamasdin and Philipp Oswald in a third set tie-breaker 5–7, 7–6(11–9), [10–6] in the championship match to capture the title.